chigaji/mybash/README.md

 This is an example of my `.bashrc` file.
 I made customizations as shown below:-

 ## HOW TO USE
-Copy parts or all of the .bashrc file into your systems .bashrc file.
+Make a backup of your .bashrc file.
+Copy parts or all of the .bashrc file into your systems .bashrc file and edit as you please.

 ## 1. BEAUTIFY TERMINAL WITH COLORS AND RANDOM EMOJIS
 ### setting random emoji function